 Fusionless Scoliosis Surgical Treatment

 Doctors routinely diagnose Scoliosis in children and adolescents.
 In most cases, the doctors do not treat their scoliosis with surgery.
-Instead, bracing and physical therapy provides effective treatment for their condition.
+Instead, bracing and physical therapy provide effective treatment for their condition.
 However, we also have surgical treatment options for severe conditions or for conditions in which non-surgical alternatives did not work.
 These treatments will treat scoliosis and also maintain the spine’s motion.

 Complex Pediatric Spinal Deformity

-Children can have complex spinal conditions that may require multidisciplinary attention.
+Children can have complex spinal deformity conditions that may require multidisciplinary attention.
 Our team will carry out a detailed physical examination.
 If surgery becomes necessary, we will use surgical navigation, 3D printed models, and low radiation imaging (EOS) to yield top-quality surgical results.

 Pediatric Musculoskeletal Injury